yoctoyotta1024/PerformanceTestingCLEO/docs/source/usage/getstart.rst

 Necessary second steps:
 #######################

 #.
-Make the project name yours instead of "GoodSciProjTemplate".
+Make the project name yours instead of "PerformanceTestingCLEO".
 #.
 Make the release/version yours instead of "0.0.0".
 #.
 Make the citation and liscence refer to you instead of me.
 #.
 Write a new README.md (shorter is generally better) and include a link to your documentation in it.